nataliaz87/capstone_stock_market/README.md

 Never blindly accept what stock analysts have to say and always do your own research.

-Incorporating more tables into the analysis will give so much more knowledge.
+Incorporating more tables into the analysis will give so much more insight.